Haters gonna hate, but Sanju Samson's gonna smash it

 There was everything in that Sanju innings.
 Raw power, as he clubbed Mustafizur over extra cover with a back-foot punch shortly after reaching his fifty; finesse, as he drove Taskin through the cover for a boundary, then followed it up with three more: through cover again, midwicket and square leg; guile, as he slog-swept one on the pads from Mahedi.
 It wasn't the perfect innings, but it was pure.

 Since making his T20I debut at Harare in 2015, Sanju has seldom played such monstrous innings; he had never hit a century in 33 innings.
-A 77 against Ireland in Dublin in 2022 was his previous best in a T20I.
+His previous best in a T20I was a 77 against Ireland in Dublin in 2022.
 He got a fifty in July this year against Zimbabwe in Harare.

 In his defence, Sanju has never had as clean a break in India colours before.
 In 2020, on a tour of Australia, Sanju played three matches in a row; the highest he made was 23 because he batted in the middle order and never had time to settle.
 Two years later, when Sri Lanka came visiting, Sanju had a chance when he was rewarded with an opportunity to open the innings in the third T20I for playing the perfect partner in Shreyas Iyer's match-winning 74 in the previous match.
 But he squandered it and made just 18.

-Sanju took a lot of slack for not living up to a great opportunity that presented itself this July, when post-T20 World Cup celebrations, Rohit Sharma and Virat Kohli took a break for the T20I series in Sri Lanka.
+Sanju took a lot of slack for not living up to a great opportunity that presented itself this July when India toured Sri Lanka.
+Rohit Sharma and Virat Kohli retired from T20Is after the World Cup victory, and Surya Kumar Yadav led the side.
 Sanju opened the second match with Yashavi Jaiswal but was dismissed for a golden duck.
-He came in at one down in the third game, but was, again, sent back for a duck.
+He came in at one down in the third game but was, again, sent back for a duck.

 So when Bangladesh came knocking, and the BCCI decided to field a young side again, it always seemed like make-or-break for Sanju, who was allowed to open India's innings for the first time throughout a series.